nobodyinperson/thunar-custom-actions/README.md

 <a name="debian-package"></a>
 ### Debian package

-**thunar-custom-actions** is best installed via the Debian package obtainable at the [releases page](https://github.com/nobodyinperson/thunar-custom-actions/releases).
-Download the `*.deb`-package and install it like so:
+On Debian-based systems, **thunar-custom-actions** is best installed or updated via the Debian package.
+A Debian package is obtainable either:

+- via Download from the [releases page on GitHub](https://github.com/nobodyinperson/thunar-custom-actions/releases) or
+- by creating it directly from the repository with `dpkg-buildpackage -us -uc` (You might need to `sudo apt-get install dpkg-dev` before.)

+Then install the `*.deb`-package like so:

 ```bash
 sudo dpkg -i thunar-custom-actions*.deb || sudo apt-get install -f -y